cert-manager/website/content/docs/installation/operator-lifecycle-manager.md

 #### Change the log level of cert-manager components

-The following json patch will append `-v=6` to command line arguments of the cert-manager controller-manager (the first container of the first Deployment).
+The following JSON patch will append `-v=6` to command line arguments of the cert-manager controller-manager (the first container of the first Deployment).

 ```